Silver Price Charts

 Silver Price vs US Dollar

-Silver’s price is far more erratic than gold’s, so its comparison to the US Dollar is more difficult.
+Silver’s price is far more erratic than gold’s, so its comparison to the US Dollar is more complicated.
 While the silver price has witnessed extreme peaks and troughs, the Dollar has steadily depreciated as more money supply has weakened its value.
-As a store of wealth and hedge against a declining Dollar, gold represents a more obvious choice, while silver offers higher risk-takers the opportunity for higher returns.
+Gold represents a more obvious choice as a store of wealth and hedge against a declining Dollar, while silver offers higher risk-takers the opportunity for higher returns.

 You May Also Find Useful